IoT Sensors and Machine Learning Could Extend Appliance Life and Reshape Repair Shop Economics

 Master refrigeration tech and NATE-certified instructor.

-What the Data Unlocks
+What the Data Could Unlock

 What a Repair Shop Should Notice